-In relation to ownership and governance Erste Bank Hungary is dependent on above mentioned shareholders.
+In relation to ownership and governance Erste Bank Hungary is dependent on the above-mentioned shareholder.

 Erste Bank Hungary is not dependent on any entity within Erste Bank Hungary Group.

 To the best of the knowledge of the Issuer, there are measures, like applicable corporate governance regulations, to ensure that such control over the Issuer is not abused.